The North Okaloosa Historical Association, Inc.

 The NOHA Board of Directors consists of nine board members composed largely of citizens from the local area and functions as the administrative arm of the association.
 The primary focus is on Okaloosa County, but the Museum supports the larger panhandle area as well.

-The Board meets at 6 p.m. on the third Thursday of each month in the Museum's research library and conducts an annual meeting on the third Thursday in January where board officers are elected.
+The Board meets at 6 p.m. on the third Thursday of each month in the Museum's Hilton-Shaw Genealogy Library and conducts an annual meeting on the third Thursday in January where board officers are elected for three-year terms.

 Current Board Members